DavidKelemen-hub/Stock-Value-Tracking/README.md

 Additional indicators include price change, percentage change, highest and lowest prices which are returned based on the selected time range for the given company.

-I thought of how to fill the bottom part of the window, and my idea was to create some kind of ranking system for Top/Low performing stocks based on the selected timeframe - so in the View I added a Grid showing the best and the worst performing stocks, ranked by their percentage change (price change is also shown, but criteria for sorting whas the percentage):
+I thought of how to fill the bottom part of the window, and my idea was to create some kind of ranking system for Top/Low performing stocks based on the selected timeframe - so in the View I added a Grid showing the best and the worst performing stocks, ranked by their percentage change (price change is also shown, but criteria for sorting is the percentage change):
 <img width="2067" height="592" alt="image" src="https://github.com/user-attachments/assets/c728bec4-d6a9-40c0-8f5c-50a6f0d2879b" />

 To change the View from the lowest performing companies to the top performing ones, I decided to just switch a button: